 On the other end of the spectrum, it can be tempting to assemble a much larger migration team.
 This will be especially true if you have a large website, a tight deadline, and the resources to bring more people into the process.
 However, more people does not necessarily translate to faster work.
 Larger migration teams require far more coordination and management to be successful.
 In other words, if you have more than five people, you risk having too many cooks in the kitchen.

 Are you doing everything you can to prepare your content for migration?
-Join us for a free webinar on Oct.
-27 to meet the experts as we dive deep into content strategy, governance models, and content management.
+Register for our webinar: Maximize Your Content for Higher Ed as we dive deep into content strategy, governance models, and content management.

 Shannon Lanus Director of Content Strategy and Services As Director of Content Strategy and Services, Shannon Lanus works to make sure great content and amazing design co-exist in every mStoner project.
 She crafts persuasive digital stories for our clients that are informed by their business goals as well as mStoner’s market research and effective audience engagement methods.